br-ndt/checker.io/README.md

 ## Installation

-This will require your system to have an installation of Postgres/PSQL of v14 or higher.
+Your system must have an installation of Postgres/PSQL of v14 or higher.
+You will need to create a `.env` file in the `server` directory, containing the following field:
+`SESSION_SECRET: "[INSERT ANY STRING]"`

+Then:

 ```
 createdb checker.io_development